+The Dutch Data Vault foundation was founded by several leading media companies.
 From your movie preferences to your favourite takeaway, the amount of personal data floating about the worldwide web is staggering.
 And it’ll come as little surprise that most of it is in the hands of tech giants like Google, Meta and Amazon.
 We’re all quick to accept cookies on a website and enjoy everything our favourite social media have to offer, but as the saying goes ‘nothing in life is free’.

 The data collected is used to feed algorithms that suggest personalised content such as playlists and the latest must-have sneaker, the best route to avoid traffic on your way home and much, much more.
 Which is great, but in using all these ‘free’ services, we have given American tech companies a lot of control over our personal data.
 Too much control, argue the leading media companies behind the Dutch Data Vault Foundation.